kosmobiker/godel_mlflow_demo/README.md

 - Model registry
 - Projects (Out of scope of the catchup)

+### Experiment tracking:

+Keeping track of all the relevant information from an ML experiment; varies from experiment to experiment.
+Experiment tracking helps with Reproducibility, Organization and Optimization.

+Tracking experiments in spreadsheets helps but falls short in all the key points.

 Tracking experiments with MLflow:

 - MLflow organizes experiments into runs and keeps track of any variables that may affect the model as well as its result; Such as: Parameters, Metrics, Metadata, the Model itself...
 - MLflow also automatically logs extra information about each run such as: Source Code, Git Commit, Start and End time and Author.

+### Models module:

+MLflow's Models module is a component of the MLflow platform that provides a simple and consistent way of packaging machine learning models in multiple formats and deploying them to a variety of production environments.
+It enables you to track different versions of your models and their respective metrics, as well as to register, manage, and deploy models to production.
+MLflow Models supports various model formats including Python functions, PyTorch, TensorFlow, Scikit-Learn, and XGBoost, and allows you to deploy models in various ways, including locally, to a server, to a cloud platform like AWS or Azure, or to a container platform like Docker or Kubernetes.

+### Model registry:

+MLflow's Model Registry module is a centralized model store that allows teams to collaboratively manage and version control models throughout their entire lifecycle, from experimentation to production deployment.
+It provides a UI and API for model registration, versioning, sharing, and managing access control.
+Model Registry allows users to track model lineage and lineage artifacts, manage model approval and staging, and deploy models to production.
+It also provides the ability to create a model version history, to compare models, and to set up alerts for changes in model performance or metadata.
+Model Registry supports a range of machine learning frameworks and deployment tools, making it easier to integrate with your existing infrastructure.

 ## How to install MLflow and run it?
 ### Installing MLflow:

+It can be easily installed using `pip` or `conda`:

 `pip: pip install mlflow` or `conda: conda install -c conda-forge mlflow`

 ### MLFlow in practice

-Exists different scenarios with work with ML models:
+Exists different scenarios of working with ML models:

 - Single data scientist, generally competition model (Kaggle or another)
 - Cross functional team with one data scientist, in this exists only one model but someone in the company can check the model and how to recreate
-- multiple data scientist that work in multiple ml models, in this point is necessary get a control of deploys and how to is created every model
+- Multiple data scientist that work in multiple ml models, in this point is necessary get a control of deploys and how to is created every model

-An example of this scenarios is:
+Examples of such scenarios are:

 - MLFlow run in local